 Oracle Java Licensing and Audit Risk in 2025: CIO Advisory Playbook

-Oracleโs recent changes to Java licensing have elevated a once-technical issue into a C-level concern.
-In 2025, Chief Information Officers (CIOs) must grapple with Oracleโs new Java SE Universal Subscription model and aggressive audit posture, which create significant financial and compliance risks.
+In 2025, Chief Information Officers (CIOs) will need to grapple with Oracle’s new Java SE Universal Subscription model and its aggressive audit posture, which create significant financial and compliance risks.

 CIOs need a strategic playbook to navigate this terrain: ensuring compliance, controlling costs, exploring alternative Java providers, and mitigating audit exposure.